-There were about 9,400 jobs for Parking Enforcement Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 9,400 jobs in the United States for Parking Enforcement Worker.
 There is little to no growth in job opportunities for Parking Enforcement Worker.
 There will be an estimated 400 positions for Parking Enforcement Worker per year.

 The states with the most job growth for Parking Enforcement Worker are Washington, Maryland, and Colorado.
 Watch out if you plan on working in Rhode Island, New Jersey, or Connecticut.
 These states have the worst job growth for this type of profession.